 AI guide by Benjamin Todd · Published March 14th, 2025

 I’m writing a new guide to careers to help artificial general intelligence (AGI) go well.
-Here’s a summary of the key ideas.
-If any surprise you, stay tuned to read the full guide with our reasoning and counterarguments, and for updates as our views evolve.
+Here’s a summary of the bottom lines that’ll be in the guide as it stands.
+Stay tuned to hear our full reasoning and updates as our views evolve.

 In short: